nautobot/nautobot-app-golden-config/docs/navigating-compliance-json.md

 > Note: The backend will process and find all compliance rule objects that exist for the device and the create the a temporary backup and intended configurations on the fly.
 Meaning, when the **diff** action button is clicked all of the processes happens at that time, to render the diff.

-If the page is refreshed the Status and other icons will now appear.

 ![Show Updated Overview](./img/07-navigating-compliance-json.png)